NaomiChmielewski/QuantumComputing/README.md

 # QuantumComputing

-In this repository, I will be exploring quantum algorithms, refering mostly to the Nielsen&Chuang, "Learn Quantum Computing with Python and IBM Quantum Experience" (which I will be referring to as IBMbook).
+In this repository, I will be exploring some quantum algorithms, taking inspiration from different sources including the Nielsen, Chuang: "Quantum Computation and Quantum Information" (referred to as Mike&Ike), Loredo: "Learn Quantum Computing with Python and IBM Quantum Experience" (referred to as IBMbook), Bhattacharyya et al.: "Quantum Machine Learning" and some IBM Qiskit Tutorials provided in thei quantum lab.
 All notebooks are created on IBM's quantum computing lab, written in Qiskit.
-This repo assumes that you have some basic familiarity with quantum mechanics and have seen a few simple quantum circuits before.
+This repo requires some basic familiarity with quantum mechanics and quantum circuits.
 You should also be somewhat familiar with the standard Qiskit packages.

-I have taken inspiration from https://medium.com/qiskit/learn-quantum-computing-with-these-seven-projects-7478d90d125a to build this repository, but have added algorithms from other sources that I will refer to in their respective sections.

 ## 0 Entangled Qubits